 If low bids or quotations are tied, the price, fitness, availability, and quality of the goods or services offered by the tied offerors are otherwise equal, and one of the tied offerors offers goods or services manufactured or produced in Oregon, then the Port of Portland shall award the contract to the offeror whose goods or services are manufactured or produced in Oregon.
 If two or more of the tied offerors offer goods or services manufactured or produced in Oregon, then Port shall award the contract by drawing lots among those offering goods or services manufactured or produced in Oregon.
-If none or all of the tied offerors offer goods or services manufactured or produced in Oregon, then the Port shall award the contract by drawing lots among the tied offerors offer goods or services manufactured or produced in Oregon.
-If none or all of the tied offerors offer goods or services manufactured or produced in Oregon, then the Port shall award the contract by drawing lots among the tied offerors offer goods or services manufactured or produced in Oregon.
 If none or all of the tied offerors offer goods or services manufactured or produced in Oregon, then the Port shall award the contract by drawing lots among the tied offerors.

-279A.125 Preference for recycled materials.
-(1) Notwithstanding provisions of law requiring a contracting agency to award a contract to the lowest responsible bidder or best proposer or provider of a quotation and subject to subsection (2) of this section, a contracting agency charged with the procurement of goods for any public use shall give preference to the procurement of goods manufactured from recycled materials.

-(2) A contracting agency shall give preference to goods that are certified to be made from recycled materials if:

-(a) The recycled product is available;

-(b) The recycled product meets applicable standards;
+- 279A.125 Preference for recycled materials.
+(1) Notwithstanding provisions of law requiring a contracting agency to award a contract to the lowest responsible bidder or best proposer or provider of a quotation and subject to subsection (2) of this section, a contracting agency charged with the procurement of goods for any public use shall give preference to the procurement of goods manufactured from recycled materials. - (2) A contracting agency shall give preference to goods that are certified to be made from recycled materials if: - (a) The recycled product is available; - (b) The recycled product meets applicable standards;

-(c) The recycled product can be substituted for a comparable nonrecycled product; and

-(d) The recycled product's costs do not exceed the costs of nonrecycled products by more than five percent, or a higher percentage if a written determination is made by the contracting agency.
+- (c) The recycled product can be substituted for a comparable nonrecycled product; and - (d) The recycled product's costs do not exceed the costs of nonrecycled products by more than five percent, or a higher percentage if a written determination is made by the contracting agency.
 [2003 c.794 §17]

-279A.128 Preference for goods fabricated or processed within state or services performed within state.
-(1) As used in this section, "services" means services as defined in ORS 279A.010 (1)(kk) and personal services designated under ORS 279A.055.

-(2)(a) Notwithstanding provisions of law requiring a contracting agency to award a contract to the lowest responsible bidder or best proposer or provider of a quotation, a contracting agency that uses public funds to procure goods or services for a public use under ORS chapter 279B may give preference to procuring goods that are fabricated or processed, or services that are performed, entirely within this state if the goods or services cost not more than 10 percent more than goods that are not fabricated or processed, or services that are not performed, entirely within this state.
-If more than one bidder or proposer qualifies for the preference described in this subsection, the contracting agency may give a further preference to a qualifying bidder or proposer that resides in or is headquartered in this state.

-(b) The contracting agency by order may set a higher percentage than the percentage set forth in paragraph (a) of this subsection if the contracting agency, in a written determination to support the order, finds good cause to set the higher percentage and explains the contracting agency's reasons and evidence for the finding.

-(3) Notwithstanding ORS 279C.320 (1), subsection (2) of this section does not apply to emergency work, minor alterations, ordinary repairs or maintenance work for public improvements or to other construction contracts described in ORS 279C.320 (1).
+- 279A.128 Preference for goods fabricated or processed within state or services performed within state.
+(1) As used in this section, "services" means services as defined in ORS 279A.010 (1)(kk) and personal services designated under ORS 279A.055. - (2)(a) Notwithstanding provisions of law requiring a contracting agency to award a contract to the lowest responsible bidder or best proposer or provider of a quotation, a contracting agency that uses public funds to procure goods or services for a public use under ORS chapter 279B may give preference to procuring goods that are fabricated or processed, or services that are performed, entirely within this state if the goods or services cost not more than 10 percent more than goods that are not fabricated or processed, or services that are not performed, entirely within this state.
+If more than one bidder or proposer qualifies for the preference described in this subsection, the contracting agency may give a further preference to a qualifying bidder or proposer that resides in or is headquartered in this state. - (b) The contracting agency by order may set a higher percentage than the percentage set forth in paragraph (a) of this subsection if the contracting agency, in a written determination to support the order, finds good cause to set the higher percentage and explains the contracting agency's reasons and evidence for the finding. - (3) Notwithstanding ORS 279C.320 (1), subsection (2) of this section does not apply to emergency work, minor alterations, ordinary repairs or maintenance work for public improvements or to other construction contracts described in ORS 279C.320 (1).
 [2009 c.214 §2; 2011 c.237 §1]